An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: Problem Definition

 \section{Problem Definition}

-The problem is about the planning of how to order inventory over a sequence of time periods(stations) \( t = 1, 2, \dots, n \).
-At each period:

-\begin{itemize} \item There is a demand \( d_t \) (we also use the notation $d(t,t+1)$ to describe the same thing) that must be fulfilled. \item You can order items (fuel) \( x_t \geq 0 \)($x_t$ is constrained by the current inventory size and the leftover of the previous inventory) at a cost that depends on how many you order: \begin{itemize} \item If \( x_t < Q \), the unit price is \( p_{1,t} \). \item If \( x_t \geq Q \), the discounted unit price \( p_{2,t} \leq p_{1,t} \) applies. \end{itemize}

-\item Leftover items can be stored in inventory \( I_t \) with a storage capacity \( B(t) \), incurring a linear holding cost \( h_t \) per unit of inventory held at the end of period \( t \).
+The problem is about the planning of how to order inventory over a sequence of time periods (stations) \( t = 1, 2, \dots, n \).
+At each period: \begin{itemize} \item There is a demand \( d_t \) (we also use the notation \(d(t,t{+}1)\) to describe the same thing) that must be fulfilled. \item You can order items (fuel) \(x_t \geq 0\) at a cost that depends on how many you order: \begin{itemize} \item If \(x_t < Q\), the unit price is \(p_{1,t}\). \item If \(x_t \geq Q\), the discounted unit price \(p_{2,t} \leq p_{1,t}\) applies. \end{itemize} \item Leftover items can be stored in inventory \(I_t\) with a storage capacity \(B(t)\), incurring a linear holding cost \(h_t\) per unit of inventory held at the end of period \(t\). \item We start with no inventory: \(I_0 = 0 \). \end{itemize}